kai687/sphinxawesome-theme/README.rst

 Features
 --------

+This theme is designed with readability and usability in mind.
-The theme includes several usability improvements:
+The theme includes several extensions that enhance the usability:

 .. features-start

 Awesome code blocks
+    - Code blocks have a header section, displaying the optional caption, as well as the programming language used for syntax highlighting
-    - Code blocks have a **Copy** button, allowing you to copy code snippets to the clipboard.
-They also show the programming language of the code block.
+    - The code block headers contain a **Copy** button, allowing you to copy code snippets to the clipboard.
-    - Sphinx's ``code-block`` directives are enhanced with ``emphasize-added`` and ``emphasize-removed`` options for highlighting added and removed lines.
+    - The theme adds two new options to Sphinx's ``code-block`` directive:
+      ``emphasize-added`` and ``emphasize-removed``, allowing you to highlight code changes within other highlighted code.

 Awesome new directive for highlighting placeholder variables
     The theme supports a new directive ``samp``, which is the equivalent of the